Paul Humphreys: OMD

-Humphreys grew up on the Wirral Peninsula in North West England, during which time he developed an interest in German electronic music by bands such as Kraftwerk, Neu!, Can and La Düsseldorf.
+Humphreys was born on 27 February 1960 in London, and grew up in a working-class home on the Wirral Peninsula, near Liverpool.
+He was two years old when his father died; this required his mother to work three jobs at once.
+During his youth, Humphreys developed an interest in German electronic music by bands such as Kraftwerk, Neu!, Can and La Düsseldorf.
 He was also influenced by the work of Brian Eno and early ambient styles of music.
-Humphreys joined a variety of bands in the mid-1970s but this was mostly defined by progressive rock and it wasn't until he met Andy McCluskey that they began their own musical experiments which culminated in a one-off gig as Orchestral Manoeuvres in the Dark at Eric's Club in Liverpool.
+Humphreys joined a variety of bands in the mid-1970s but this was mostly defined by progressive rock and it was not until he met Andy McCluskey that they began their own musical experiments which culminated in a one-off gig as Orchestral Manoeuvres in the Dark at Eric's Club in Liverpool.

 OMD became one of the leading bands in the synth-pop movement, though they developed largely independently of others such as the Human League.
 The group enjoyed considerable commercial success internationally during the 1980s, with Humphreys and McCluskey being recognised as pioneers of electronic music.
 John Doran of The Quietus remarked, "If, roughly speaking, McCluskey is the intellect and inquisitive nature in [OMD], then Humphreys is the heart."
 The pair's songwriting partnership has been dubbed the "Lennon–McCartney of synth-pop".

 Although McCluskey was the lead singer for OMD, Humphreys did sing on several singles during the 1980s, and provided lead or prominent vocals on the album tracks "Promise", "Georgia" and "ABC Auto Industry", as well as on the B-sides "4-Neu" and "Gravity Never Failed".
+The Dodos frontman Meric Long said of his personal singing style, "I'd attribute it to Paul Humphreys from OMD, he's probably the first guy I heard doing weird echoey vocal stuff."
 Humphreys was a more reserved individual than McCluskey; of their partnership, the latter said, "We always had this joke that two Pauls wouldn't get anything done and two Andys would kill each other".
 Humphreys left OMD in 1989, but was credited as co-writer of 1993 single "Everyday" and two tracks from Universal (1996): "Very Close to Far Away" and "If You're Still in Love with Me".
 Sugar Tax (1991) is the only album in the OMD catalogue not to feature the songwriting contribution of Humphreys.